timelis/Instagram-Encrypted-Password/README.md

 # Important points
 The public key or key id may change.
 Please let me know if this code no longer works.

-# Donation
-A $30 donation to me will help you understand more about Instagram.
-I will share with you the knowledge I have, including how to find this public key.

 # Contact
 Not accepted